Skip to contents

 get_model_diagnostic_flags() will print out a table of any flags, if any of these are TRUE, it will print out a warning.
 We have set default thresholds on the model diagnostics for production-level runs, we recommend adjusting as needed (see below)

-To further troubleshoot, you can look at the diagnostic summary and the diagnostics of the individual parameters using the parameter_diagnostics() function.
+To further troubleshoot, you can look at the summary diagnostics using the summary_diagnostics() function and the diagnostics of the individual parameters using the parameter_diagnostics() function.

 Code